emergi-foundation/emergi-foundation.github.io/index.md

 ---
 title: Emrgi Foundation
 layout: landing
-peralink: /
+permalink: /
 ---

-# Join a community crafting an equitable energy transition
+## Join a community crafting an equitable energy transition

 <a href="https://emrgi.com/enroll" class="button">Join Now</a>

-## Why We Care
+### Why We Care

 **1 in 5 American households** suffer from energy poverty, defined as spending more than **6% of one's income on energy each month**.